 - There is no concentration of wealth.

 - There are no economic elites stealing trillions of dollars from the system in the form of absurdly high executive salaries, private executive jets, demonically huge dividend payments to people who do no work at all, monster advertising budgets, absurd asset capture, corrupt lobbying, political contributions, limousines, executive parties/junkets/vacations, executive skyscrapers and so on.
 All of this ridiculous overhead and waste and theft is gone.

 Think about how amazing this will be – all of these products and services, provided with maximum variety and in shocking abundance to all one million members of our new city – and the most that anyone would be required to work is 210 8-hour days a year (42 working weeks, 10 paid vacation/sick weeks per year).
 This is 155 weekend and vacation days per year.

 In addition, understand that the amount of time that the city needs to spend on “work” will be declining over time.
 As robots, automation, new software, new advances, etc. take over more and more of the work, residents in our new economy will be spending less and less hours working.
 It will only get better from here.
 Soon the work week will fall to four days per week, then three…

 When we compare this new economic system to the brutal capitalistic economic systems that prevail on Earth today, the differences are startling.
-Keep in mind that 70% of the people on planet Earth make less than $10 per day right now [ref] – these billions of people live in shocking deprivation compared to the tiny number of salaried employees living in modern, developed countries.
-Therefore, the new economic model proposed in this book would be an absolute miracle for vast majority of the people on Earth today.
+Keep in mind that 70% of the people on planet Earth make less than $10 per day right now [ref] – these billions of people live in shocking deprivation compared to the tiny percentage of salaried employees living in modern, developed countries.
+Therefore, the new economic model proposed in this book would be an absolute miracle for the vast majority of the people on Earth today.
 These impoverished people, released from the absurdities of capitalism, will be able to live their lives at an amazing standard of living that would be unimaginable to them today.
-Everyone is far better off under this new economic system.
+Everyone would be far better off under this new economic system.